UTexas

 1. General exhibits.

-3. If an exhibit displayed without permissions, including outside the permit period, the exhibit may be removed by the Department of Facilities Services at the expense of the person or organization sponsoring the exhibit.
+3. If an exhibit is displayed without permission, including outside the permit period, the exhibit may be removed by the Department of Facilities Services at the expense of the person or organization sponsoring the exhibit.

 2. A-frame exhibits.